top of page

 That's it!
 You can make your homemade street-style sauce in ten minutes!

-Feel free to adjust the measurement of ingredients according to your preferred taste and consistency.
+Feel free to adjust the measurement of the ingredients according to your preferred taste and consistency.

-You probably have all that you'll need in the kitchen, so you'll just have to get your preferred snacks.
+You most likely have everything that you need in your kitchen.
+Just pick which frozen goods to fry.
 I recommend the following: Purefoods Squid Rings, Marby Squid Balls, Marby Fish Balls, and King Crab Balls from Li Chuan.
 They're really yummy!

-Other things you can use this sauce for are the following: kikiam, kwek kwek (flour-coated quail eggs), chicken balls, isaw, and chicken feet, among others.
+Other things you can have this homemade fishball manong sauce for are the following: kikiam, isaw, and chicken feet, among others.

 bottom of page